LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 - The Quicksort is generally fastest.
 It is by far the most commonly used sorting algorithm.
 Yet there are signs that Shell sort is making a comeback in embedded systems, because it concise to code and is still quite fast.
+See
-Hybrid sorts are a fancier elaboration.
-See [WikipediaShellSort]_, where it is mentioned that the [uClibc]_ library makes use of Shell sort in its ``qsort()`` implementation.
+  [WikipediaShellSort]_, where it is mentioned that the [uClibc]_ library makes use of Shell sort in its ``qsort()`` implementation, rather than implementing the library sort with the more common quicksort.

-..  george, shell sort is still of higher order.
-I do not see what all this is about
-    You also mentioned the quicksort stack, but that is way less than just the extra space to code it.

 ..
 [WirthADP] Niklaus Wirth, Algorithms + Data Structures = Programs, Prentice Hall, 1976.